DeepNeuralAI/DL-Brain-Tumor-Detection/README.md

 ### Later Work

 Future work would include separation of concerns, where the front end server runs React, while the backend server runs Flask with a lightweight API with simple endpoints that return JSON.

+For segmentation, the architecture is best changed to u-net which is better designed for biomedical imaging segmentation

 ### FLAIR
 Currently, this model only classifies Fluid-attenuated inversion recovery (FLAIR) segmentations.